What to Pack for Iceland in March: The Essential Packing List

 Trekr Pants

-I wore these OGL Pro Warm turtlenecks in a variety of colors as my tops in Iceland.
+In Iceland, I wore these OGL Max Warm turtlenecks in a variety of colors.
 They have a built-in bra and are perfect for layering as they are super warm, but have a slim profile.
 They are soft and comfortable, too.
 Trust me, you do not want bulky sweaters under a coat when you are traveling.

 I’m wearing both the Pro Warm Turtleneck in black and the Kuhl tights here, with the Clark ankle boots.